Menu

 sol new my-docs --ssg

-sol dev # Starts SSG dev server with HMR
+sol dev # SSG dev server with HMR

 For SSG-specific features and configuration, see Sol SSG.